LaunchCodeEducation/web-fundamentals/studios/README.md

 ### Flicklist 6

-Persisting user data to a database.
+Persisting movie data to a database.

 [Work on Flicklist 6](flicklist/6/)

 ### Flicklist 7

-(Walkthrough only)

 Add user registration and login form handling.
 Store new users in the database.